FenixPK/EliDangHUD/README.md

 }

 # Changelog
+## 2025-09-30
+DONE: Add ability to warn player of incoming missiles if WeaponCore is loaded.
+Will flash a warning on bottom of hud, with missile count, and also draw them on the radar if radar is on.

+DONE: Harden UpdateUIPositions to ensure Character isn't null before checking values.
+Also make entire Draw and Update calls check for null character first.
+Might help with respawn ships pre-loaded with the HUD.
+Also wrap in Try/Catch block to log errors gracefully if they occur.

 ## 2025-09-29
 DONE: Harden the GetClusterType() function to check for null block definitions.
 Add failsafe.
 To prevent CTD during Block Added or Initialize Grid.